Have you lost a loved one due to negligence and need a Jonesboro or Atlanta Georgia wrongful death attorney?

 The primary question to be answered in a wrongful death case is whether the death could have been prevented by another person.
 Although there may be a criminal prosecution related to the fatality, a wrongful death lawsuit is a civil action that is separate and distinct from any criminal charges.
 The standard of proof is lower in a civil case than it is in a criminal case for murder or manslaughter.

-Some common wrongful death claims in Clayton County that we handle include deaths caused by:
+Some other wrongful death claims in Clayton County that we handle include:

 Each of these situations is highly fact-specific and therefore it is critical that you seek competent legal advice as quickly as possible after the wrongful death of your loved one.